Chestnut Paste

 Storage

 • Roll the chestnut paste into a cylinder.
 Wrap it tightly in plastic wrap, or store it in an airtight deli container, or sous vide bag.
-It will keep for up to a week in the refrigerator, and can be frozen for longer storage.
+It will keep for up to a week in the refrigerator, and can be frozen for up to a year.

 Nutrition